Frank Bowe

-Frank G. Bowe (March 29, 1947 - August 21, 2007) was a deaf American disability studies academic who served as the Dr. Mervin Livingston Schloss Distinguished Professor for the Study of Disabilities at Hofstra University.
+Frank G. Bowe (March 29, 1947 - August 21, 2007) was a deaf American disability studies academic, activist, author, and the Dr. Mervin Livingston Schloss Distinguished Professor for the Study of Disabilities at Hofstra University.
 As a disability rights activist, author, and teacher, he accomplished a series of firsts for individuals with disabilities.

 Early life and education

 Bowe held a M.A. from Gallaudet University and a B.A. (summa cum laude) from McDaniel College.
 His Ph.D. in educational psychology (research) was earned at New York University.
 NYU awarded him its Distinguished Alumni Award.
 Gallaudet awarded him an Honorary Doctor of Laws (LL.D), and McDaniel College has recognized him with two alumni achievement awards.